OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 Even using this method, and a number of email reminders, only 14 responses were received, the last being on 5 November.
 Despite this, it was an effective way of councils stating their preference, or that they were withdrawing from the process altogether.

+This lack of information was a real blocker in moving things along and finding collaborators early enough for them to make a significant contribution to our developing application.

 ### Gathering collaborators

-We began to attract councils through the survey form, but also through the use of group emails to everyone in the category.
-The timeline was;
+We began to attract councils as a result our survey form, but also through the use of group emails sent to everyone in the category.
+Taking a proactive role in pushing the conversation was the best option in ensuring momentum.

+The timeline for our growing list of collaborators was;

+* 0 councils (16 October)
 * 4 councils (24 October)
 * 8 councils (29 October)
 * 9 councils (1 November)
 * 12 councils (12 November)
 * 14 councils (15 November - on the application deadline!)

+We were really pleased to attract three councils that had the opportunity to make their own applications, but saw the value of working together.

 ### Asking the market